-Every project is different, but there are some similar tips and suggestions that apply to any, which can help ensure you’re remodel is a success.
+Every project is different, but there are some remodeling tips and suggestions that apply to any, which can help ensure your remodel is a success.
 When getting started, consider some of the following tips to avoid headaches further down the road.

 - Get a planning workbook.
 Visit the National Kitchen and Bath Association (NKBA) for a free workbook.